'The Masked Singer' Season 4: Here's Everything We Know - So Far

 5. What costumes have been revealed so far?

-So far, the names of 15 costumes total have been announced, including Gremlin, Snow Owls (the show’s first two-celebrity costume), Crocodile, Giraffe, Broccoli, Popcorn, Seahorse, Jellyfish, Mushroom, Whatchamacallit, Squiggly Monster, Dragon, Baby Alien, Sun and Lips.
-But Fox hasn’t released first looks at all of those costumes yet, or announced if those are all the contestants for the fourth season, so more could be revealed before the premiere.
+Fox said Friday that 16 contestants total will be competing on the fourth season, but the names of only 15 costumes have been announced so far, including Gremlin, Snow Owls (the show’s first two-celebrity costume), Crocodile, Giraffe, Broccoli, Popcorn, Seahorse, Jellyfish, Mushroom, Whatchamacallit, Squiggly Monster, Dragon, Baby Alien, Sun and Lips.
+And we’ve only actually seen 13 of those costumes, with the final first-looks set to be revealed during the show’s sneak-peek special Sunday.

 Readers can scroll to the bottom of this story to see all the Season 4 costumes that have been shared by Fox — so far.